631

 adaptability of humans while being built on the

-COLREG that is dependent on human intervention.
+collision regulations that are dependent on human

-implemented” (I14).
+already be implemented” (I14).

 Secondly, the false belief that seafarers solely exist